nsane4stargate/MyFirstAngularTutorial/README.md

-"#Lecture_2"
+#Lecture_2
-"Building an angular application from scratch "
+Building an angular application from scratch